dzh597/DPOKGC/README.md

 pip install -r requirements.txt

 ```
-You can download Meta-Llama-3-8B-Instruct and Gemma-7B from HuggingFace and place it in this directory.
+Please download Meta-Llama-3-8B-Instruct and Gemma-7B from HuggingFace.
 Make sure to modify the model path before using it.
-We use a single Nvidia GeForce RTX 4090 GPU for our experiments.
+We use a single Nvidia GeForce RTX 4090 GPU with 24GB for our experiments.

 ## Training model: